-Ask some students individually: Do you know the president of our country?
-(Some will say yes, thinking that you mean, "Have you ever heard of him or know his name?"
-Others will say no, thinking that you mean, "Do you know him personally?")
+Ask some students individually: Do you know the president or prime minister of our country?
+(Some will say yes, thinking that you mean, "Have you ever heard of this person?"
+Others will say no, thinking that you mean, "Do you know this person personally?")
 This question and the various responses illustrate the world's stance on Christ: many people know about Him, but few people know Him personally.